Embers-of-the-Fire/EVE-MultiTools/data/README.md

 > 2. `start.ini`, `resfileindex.txt` and `index_application.txt`
 > are all provided by the game client.
 See [this section](#preparation).
 > 3. `index_application.txt` is renamed from `index_<server>.txt`.
+> 4. `esi.json` contains some ESI-related configurations.
+>    Those are mainly several URL patterns.
+>    For more information about ESI configs, see [this section](#esi-configurations).
-> 4. `fsd` folder contains all fsd files converted from fsd binaries.
+> 5. `fsd` folder contains all fsd files converted from fsd binaries.
 > See [EVE FSD Dumper](https://github.com/Embers-of-the-Fire/EVE-FSD-Dumper)
 > for more information.